Samsung Electronics cautious on second half; capital returns disappoint

-SEOUL Samsung Electronics Co Ltd on Thursday offered a downbeat outlook for the second half of the year as smartphone market growth slows and ahead of the expected release of new iPhones from arch rival Apple Inc.
+SEOUL Samsung Electronics Co Ltd (005930.KS) on Thursday offered a downbeat outlook for the second half of the year as smartphone market growth slows and ahead of the expected release of new iPhones from arch rival Apple Inc (AAPL.O).

 The firm also reported a 4 percent fall in second-quarter profit and ruled out a "special dividend" similar to a big year-end payout for 2014.
 That disappointed investors, pushing its stock lower as pressure grows on Korean firms to return more capital to shareholders.